 $10K to $50K for 1-hour.
 A semester’s worth of classes would knock you back a few million dollars.

-That’s where LOVO Studio’s automated voice content creation comes in to play.
+That’s where Genny’s Text to Speech and AI Voice content creation comes in to play.
 You do not need to have the professors go into a studio for hours on end every few months to record new materials, nor do you need to finance for the studio rental or potential back up voice actors.
 All you have to do is create a copy of your voice in a few minutes, upload text whenever you need to create a new course, and convert the script into a usable audio file.

-As students and educators, we all know doing it ourselves is worth reading a hundred times, so go ahead and try it for yourself at LOVO Studio!
+As students and educators, we all know doing it ourselves is worth reading a hundred times, so go ahead and try it for yourself for free with Genny!